sunnyvagnozzi/Cosmology-tools/Neutrino oscillations/README.md

 ## Epilogue

-If you use the code in a publication, please cite bla bla bla
+If you use the code in a publication, please cite bla bla bla <a href="http://www.quora.com/Adam-DAngelo">Quora profile link for Adam D'Angelo</a>